SnootyMonkey/coming-soon/README.md

 What coming-soon can do
 -----------------------

-Here are just some of the Fantastic Features<sup>TM</sup> you can expect:
+Here are just some of the Fantastic Features<sup>TM</sup> you can enjoy:

-* Captures: email, when they signed up, and what website they came from
+* Captures email, when they signed up, and what website they came from
 * All the text on the landing page can be configured in a simple config file
 * Many of the styles can be configured as well using the same config file
 * User defined fonts, logo and background image using, you guessed it, the same file
-* Easy spot to add the code snippet from your web analytics provider, such as Google Analytics, so you can track views and conversion rates for signing up
+* Drop in your code snippet from your web analytics provider, such as Google Analytics, and you can track views and conversion rates for signing up
 * Twitter, Facebook, GitHub and blog links are supported as a setting in the config file
 * Go beyond the config file and change all the HTML and CSS to put whatever you'd like on the page
 * The CSS is Twitter Bootstrap
 * All the third-party resources are hosted on a [CDN](http://en.wikipedia.org/wiki/Content_delivery_network)
 * coming-soon makes no attempt to promote itself on your page... that's just tacky
-* Admin page to view sign-ups and export them as [JSON](http://en.wikipedia.org/wiki/JSON), [XML](http://en.wikipedia.org/wiki/XML) or [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)
+* Has an (admin page)[http://coming-soon-resources.s3.amazonaws.com/coming-soon-admin.png] to view sign-ups and export them as [JSON](http://en.wikipedia.org/wiki/JSON), [XML](http://en.wikipedia.org/wiki/XML) or [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)
 * There's no code that's not Clojure or ClojureScript, so... there's that

 Why you should NOT use coming-soon